edgi-govdata-archiving/web-monitoring-db/README.md

 ## Installation

-1. Ensure you have Ruby 2.4.1+
+1. Ensure you have Ruby 2.4.1+.

     You can use [rbenv](https://github.com/rbenv/rbenv) to manage multiple Ruby versions

-2. Ensure you have PostgreSQL 9.5+
+2. Ensure you have PostgreSQL 9.5+.
+If you are on MacOS, we recommend [Postgres.app](https://postgresapp.com).
+It makes running multiple versions of PostgreSQL much simpler and gives you easy access to start and stop your databases.

 3. Ensure you have [Redis](https://redis.io)

-    On OSX:
+    On MacOS:

     ```sh
     $ brew install redis